huftyyy/Phase-2-project/README.md

 # Movie Studio Analysis

 ## Overview
 This project analyzes movie data to guide a new movie studio in producing films that maximize box office revenue.
 By examining historical data on movie genres, audience ratings, and runtimes, we identify key trends and provide actionable recommendations to inform production decisions.
-The analysis uses Python and Pandas (a tool for organizing and analyzing data) for data processing and visualization, with findings presented in a Jupyter Notebook (`movie_analysis.ipynb`) and a slide deck (`presentation.pdf`).
+The analysis uses Python and Pandas (a tool for organizing and analyzing data) for data processing and visualization, with findings presented in a Jupyter Notebook (`movie_analysis.ipynb`), a slide deck (`presentation.pdf`), and an interactive Tableau dashboard (`movie_dashboard.twbx`).

 ## Business Understanding
 **Stakeholder**: A new movie studio aiming to produce commercially successful films.